Athlete Expenses

 Mountain Bike

-If a rider does not already have a high-quality mountain bike, we suggest that you spend at least $1,000 on a used bike see http://www.craiglist.org or http://www.pinkbike.com for excellent used bicycles and $1,500-$2,000 on a new bike.
-If there is less than $300 - $400 difference between a used vs old bike, check with the shop, they may offer free services with a new bicycle, such as the first 2-3 services are included (average $100 each service).
-The difference becomes nominal in the long term.
-Most of the other racers will be on hard-tailed 29-inch wheel bikes, so this is a good configuration to look for; dual-suspension bikes tend to be heavier and more expensive, neither of which tend to enhance the cross-country racing experience.
-We recommend a bike with a 1x drive train (only one gear in the front) and hydraulic breaks at a minimum.
+If a rider does not already have a high-quality mountain bike, we suggest spending at least $1,000 on a used bike.
+Check out http://www.craiglist.org or http://www.pinkbike.com for excellent used bicycles.
+For a new bike, budget between $1,500 and $2,000.
+If the difference between a used and new bike is less than $300-$400, check with the shop, as they may offer free services with a new bicycle, such as the first 2-3 services included (average $100 each service).
+The difference becomes minimal in the long term.
+Most racers use hard-tailed 29-inch wheel bikes, so that is a good configuration to look for.
+Dual-suspension bikes tend to be heavier and more expensive, neither of which enhance cross-country racing.
+We recommend a bike with a 1x drivetrain (only one gear in the front) and hydraulic brakes at a minimum.

-When purchasing a bike, we recommend the bike be equipped with the following:
+We recommend your bike be equipped with the following:

-Some of the parents are saying to themselves “my first used car was cheaper than that!”, which may be true… however, a rider spends an enormous amount of time on the bike, and these amounts try to balance how much you will spend for repairs and maintenance to keep your rider upright and safe on a cheap bike, vs the peace of mind and better lighter components found on higher-quality bikes.
-In general, spending more money gets you lighter bikes with longer lasting components.
-Woodcreek partners with a local bike shop every year and can typically provide you with a substantial discount.
-This discount changes every year, so check in with us for the latest information.
+Some parents may think, "My first used car was cheaper than that!", which could be true.
+However, a rider spends a significant amount of time on the bike, and these costs aim to balance the expenses of repairs and maintenance needed to keep your rider safe on a less expensive bike versus the peace of mind and lighter, better components found on higher-quality bikes.
+In general, spending more can result in lighter bikes with longer-lasting components.
+Woodcreek partners with a local bike shop annually and can typically offer a substantial discount.
+This discount changes yearly, so please check in with us for the latest information.

 Bike Maintenance

-Each year, expect to buy a new set of tires ($150), replacement front and rear brake pads ($50-100), at least one new chain ($50), and some key bearings ($100), depending on how much rain northern California gets during the season.
-Every other year, expect to replace the entire drivetrain ($250 to $500), and have the front fork serviced ($200).
-Mileage will vary according to your rider, weather, and bike, but these amounts get you in the ballpark.
+Each year, anticipate purchasing a new set of tires ($150), replacement front and rear brake pads ($50-$100), at least one new chain ($50), and some key bearings ($100), depending on the amount of rain northern California receives during the season.
+Every other year, anticipate replacing the entire drivetrain ($250-$500) and having the front fork serviced ($200).
+Mileage will vary based on your rider, weather conditions, and the bike, but these figures provide a general guideline.

 Clothing